ryanuber/go-otp/README.md

 =======

-Following is a basic usage example which creates enough page material to facilitate 2048 unique one-time use byte slices, each 16 bytes in size:
+Following is a basic usage example which creates enough page material to facilitate 2048 unique one-time use byte slices, each 16 bytes in size.
+The pad is then used to perform 2 encryption routines, and some status is printed at the end.

 ```go
 package main